Abaloparatide: Legal status

-Radius Health filed a Marketing Authorization Application (MAA) in November 2015, which was validated in December 2015.
-As in July 2017, the CHMP issued a second Day-180 List of Outstanding Issues, which Radius is addressing with the CHMP.
+Radius Health filed a marketing authorisation application in November 2015, which was validated in December 2015.
+In July 2017, the Committee for Medicinal Products for Human Use (CHMP) issued a second Day-180 List of Outstanding Issues, which Radius is addressing with the CHMP.

-In February 2016, a NDA was filed to the FDA, Radius NDA for abaloparatide-SC was accepted in May 2016.
+In February 2016, a New Drug Application for abaloparatide-SC was filed to the FDA, and was accepted in May 2016.
 A Prescription Drug User Fee Act (PDUFA) date was initially granted in March 2016, and then extended to June 2017.

-In October 2022, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Eladynos, intended for the treatment of osteoporosis in postmenopausal women at increased risk of fracture.
+In October 2022, the CHMP of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Eladynos, intended for the treatment of osteoporosis in postmenopausal women at increased risk of fracture.
 The applicant for this medicinal product is Radius Health Ireland Ltd. Abaloparatide was approved for medical use in the European Union in December 2022.

-Intellectual Property
+Intellectual property

 Radius Health holds three patents on abaloparatide-SC, with expiration dates from 2027 to 2028.